murthymalini/full-stack-web-app-project/README.md

 -The app/dashboard has two dropdown menus that control the visualizations based on year and cause.
 The visualizations are (insert images of each)
 1. An interactive donut plot created using chart.js that shows percentage of death rate across US due to each cause.
 2. A line/scatter plot created using D3.js that shows death trends over the years(2010-2017) for each of the leading cause.
 3. An interactive chloropleth map showing death rates for each state.
 Differential color intensity reflects number of deaths.
+Source for   geojson state polygon geometry info comes from file from this website: https://leafletjs.com/examples/choropleth/us-states.js state boundaries on the map.

  - HMTL & CSS files
    - index.html : Used to set up the webpage where data will be rendered that create vizualisations